PMIndiaSum: Multilingual and Cross-lingual Headline Summarization for Languages in India: Benchmark Experiments

 \subsection{Systems}

-Our fine-tuning paradigm is tested on two PLMs: IndicBART \cite{dabre-etal-2022-indicbart} and mBART-50 \cite{liu-etal-2020-multilingual-denoising}.\footnote{\href{https://huggingface.co/ai4bharat/IndicBARTSS}{https://huggingface.co/ai4bharat/IndicBARTSS}.
+Our fine-tuning paradigm is tested on two PLMs: IndicBART \cite{dabre-etal-2022-indicbart} and mBART-50 \cite{tang-etal-2021-multilingual}.\footnote{\href{https://huggingface.co/ai4bharat/IndicBARTSS}{https://huggingface.co/ai4bharat/IndicBARTSS}.
 We use the IndicBARTSS variant, which deals each language in its own script without the need of mapping to or from Devanagari.}\textsuperscript{,}\footnote{\href{https://huggingface.co/facebook/mbart-large-50}{https://huggingface.co/facebook/mbart-large-50}} We follow each PLM's convention to add language identification tokens to inform the PLM of the source and target languages.
-The PLMs support various languages\footnote{\texttt{mni} and \texttt{ur} are not covered by IndicBART; \texttt{as}, \texttt{kn}, \texttt{mni}, \texttt{or}, and \texttt{pa} are not supported by mBART.}, yet neither supports Manipuri; therefore, we randomly initialize an embedding entry as the \texttt{mni} language token in both IndicBART and mBART.
+The PLMs support various languages, yet neither supports Manipuri; therefore, we randomly initialize an embedding entry as the \texttt{mni} language token in both IndicBART and mBART.\footnote{\texttt{mni} and \texttt{ur} are not covered by IndicBART; \texttt{as}, \texttt{kn}, \texttt{mni}, \texttt{or}, and \texttt{pa} are not supported by mBART.}

 In the summarization-and-translation workflow, monolingual summarization is done using our monolingual fine-tuned PLMs introduced above.
-The translation process is delegated to a public engine that supports all the involved languages.\footnote{\href{https://ssmt.iiit.ac.in/translate}{https://ssmt.iiit.ac.in/translate} by LTRC, IIIT-Hyderabad}
+The translation process is delegated to a public engine that supports all the involved languages.\footnote{\href{https://ssmt.iiit.ac.in/translate}{https://ssmt.iiit.ac.in/translate}}

 Training configurations are detailed in Appendix~\ref{appendix:exp_setup}.
-All trainable experiments are conducted three times, to obtain the mean and standard deviation statistics.
+All trainable experiments are conducted three times to obtain the mean and standard deviation statistics.
 We report average scores, and attach standard deviations in Appendix~\ref{appendix:std_scores}.